CNES/cars/docs/source/configuration/applications/dem_generation.rst

 **Description**

-Generates dem from sparse matches, and fits the initial elevation onto the median dem.
+Generates dem from a DSM.
+The details in the DSM allow to create upper and lower dems.
-Rasterizes all matches on a regular grid and performs morphological operations and Bulldozer processing to compute DEM min and max
+The DEMs generated are less resolved than the input DSM.

 Up to 4 dems are generated, with different methods: